cincospenguinos/MormonStandardWorksWeb/README.md

 ## TODO

+- [ ] Style the selectors in a nice looking way
 - [ ] Add axis information to the TextualSimilarityOverview
 - [ ] Add labels to the axes of the TextualSimilarityOverview
 - [ ] Get report on where textual similarity occurs in the two texts